jodastephen/railmodel/CR2-Streatham-SWLondon.md

 ---------------------------------
 * LHD-WAT changing to Bakerloo at WAT in 49-52m at 4tph
 * LHD-WAT changing to Northern (West End) at WAT in 50-53m at 4tph (+1m)
+* LHD-WAT changing to CR2 at CLJ changing to Northern (West End) Southbound at TCR in 52-56m at 4tph (+4m)
+* LHD-WAT changing to CR2 at CLJ changing to District at VIC in 53-57m at 4tph (+5m)
 * LHD-WAT changing to CR2 at RAY changing to Northern (West End) Southbound at TCR in 54-60m at 4tph (+7m)
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 55-61m at 4tph (+8m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 57-61m at 4tph (+9m)

 From Leatherhead to Leicester Square
 ------------------------------------
+* LHD-WAT changing to CR2 at CLJ changing to Northern (West End) Southbound at TCR in 50-54m at 4tph
-* LHD-WAT changing to Northern (West End) at WAT in 52-55m at 4tph
+* LHD-WAT changing to Northern (West End) at WAT in 52-55m at 4tph (+2m)
-* LHD-WAT changing to CR2 at RAY changing to Northern (West End) Southbound at TCR in 52-58m at 4tph (+2m)
+* LHD-WAT changing to CR2 at RAY changing to Northern (West End) Southbound at TCR in 52-58m at 4tph (+3m)

 From Leatherhead to Goodge Street
 ---------------------------------
+* LHD-WAT changing to CR2 at CLJ changing to Northern (West End) at TCR in 50-54m at 4tph
-* LHD-WAT changing to CR2 at RAY changing to Northern (West End) at TCR in 52-58m at 4tph
+* LHD-WAT changing to CR2 at RAY changing to Northern (West End) at TCR in 52-58m at 4tph (+3m)
-* LHD-WAT changing to Northern (West End) at WAT in 54-57m at 4tph (+1m)
+* LHD-WAT changing to Northern (West End) at WAT in 54-57m at 4tph (+4m)

 From Leatherhead to Warren Street
 ---------------------------------
 * LHD-WAT changing to Victoria at VXH in 50-53m at 4tph
+* LHD-WAT changing to CR2 at CLJ changing to Northern (West End) at TCR in 52-56m at 4tph (+3m)
+* LHD-WAT changing to CR2 at CLJ changing to Victoria at VIC in 53-57m at 4tph (+4m)
 * LHD-WAT changing to CR2 at RAY changing to Northern (West End) at TCR in 54-60m at 4tph (+6m)
 * LHD-WAT changing to Northern (West End) at WAT in 56-59m at 4tph (+6m)
 * LHD-WAT changing to CR2 at RAY changing to Victoria at VIC in 55-61m at 4tph (+7m)